 It’s a good time to just stop and take a deep breath.

-Rob and Rene Hibbard met with their Thrivent financial professional, Cathleen Wenger of Austin, Texas, last summer to create a new financial plan that aligned with their goals and beliefs.
+Rob and Rene Hibbard met with their Thrivent financial advisor, Cathleen Wenger of Austin, Texas, last summer to create a new financial plan that aligned with their goals and beliefs.
 It had been nearly 15 years since the couple, now in their 40s, had done their first plan, and there were many changes in their life during that time.
 They’re so glad they did.

 “It hit me when the market first went down and I saw my 401(k) dip,” says Rob.
 “But not as much as it would have before.
 I know we have a solid plan in place.”